 - The student will receive a zero on the plagiarized assignment.
 The student has the ability to revise and resubmit the assignment based on feedback from the faculty within five (5) calendar days of the notification, provided the timing is before the end of the course.
 The revised assignment will be applied a 10-25% penalty off of the final grade as determined by the faculty. - The student will fail the assignment and is not allowed resubmission. - The student will fail the class.
 A grade of XF will be given to indicate failure due to academic dishonesty.
-A student may appeal the grade of XF to be replaced with an F after one year. - The student will be suspended or dismissed from Grace Christian University as directed by the Associate Provost, or Provost. - d.
+A student may appeal the grade of XF to be replaced with an F after one year. - The student may be suspended or dismissed from Grace Christian University by the Dean of the School offering the student's major, in consultation with the Associate Provost. - d.
 For self-plagiarism the faculty member will work directly with the student within the course.
 The faculty member will confirm if the student is reusing work from the same course taken previously, or using work from a different course with similar requirements.
 Ongoing abuse of self-plagiarism within the same course (repeated instances over several weeks) should be reported to the Dean on the Academic Dishonesty Report Form. - In the case of using work from the same course taken previously, it is recommended that the assignment be substantially revised and improved.
 However, if the faculty determines that the assignment would be appropriate to be resubmitted, they may make that exception for a specific assignment. - In the case of using work from a different course with similar assignment expectations, the work must be substantially revised and improved for the current course. - Failure to resubmit an assignment will result in a zero (0) for that assignment.
 Penalties from 10% to 30% may be assessed for resubmissions that do not demonstrate adequate revision (at the discretion of the faculty member). - 4.
-The appropriate Dean (based on the student's program) will receive notification of the plagiarism report (from Academic Advising), review the presented information, and access the assignment in Blackboard, as applicable. - 5.
+The appropriate Dean (based on the student's program) will receive notification of the plagiarism report, review the presented information, and access the assignment in Blackboard, as applicable. - 5.
 The Dean will respond to the reported violation within three business days with the plagiarism offense number and consequence.
-The Dean will email the student (and CC the faculty member and Academic Advising) of the formal documentation of the offense (including the violation number), appropriate policy information, emphasize the ethical and professional standards of higher education, and explain any disciplinary action beyond the grading of the assignment (if applicable). - 6.
-Permanent records will be kept off academic dishonesty violations by Academic Advising in the student files. - 7.
-Academic Advising will contact the student for guidance, support, coaching, and resources for future improvement.
+The Dean will email the student (and CC: the faculty member and the Coach) of the formal documentation of the offense (including the violation number), appropriate policy information, emphasize the ethical and professional standards of higher education, and explain any disciplinary action beyond the grading of the assignment (if applicable). - 6.
+Permanent records of academic dishonesty violations will be maintained by the Academic Office in the student files. - 7.
+The Coach will contact the student for guidance, support, coaching, and resources for future improvement.

-An Academic Dishonesty citation may be appealed by the student to the Director of Academic Operations.
+An Academic Dishonesty citation may be appealed by the student to the Associate Provost.
 A second appeal based upon procedural error or new evidence may be made to the Provost, whose ruling is final.